elishaadamu/elisha/_posts/2024-01-13-Blog-as-Code-Part1.md

 tags: ['blog-as-code','jekyll','chirpy','github pages']
 author: owen
 image:
-  path: /assets/articles/2024-01-13-chirpystarter.png
+  path: assets/headers/2024-01-13-blog-as-code.webp
   alt: Blog-as-Code
 ---

-Before I jump into writing about my Home Server environment, I thought I would do a bit of a write up on how I created (and will maintain) this site.
+Before I jump into writing about my Home Server environment, I thought I would write about how I created (and will maintain) this site.
 Using a technique I'm calling "Blog-as-Code".
 To achieve this I use a number of awesome tools and projects to manage, generate, and host this site (for FREE 😍).

 > I write these articles in a follow along style, so that hopefully you can create or re-use aspects of what I write about in your own environment.
 {: .prompt-info }